vmware-tanzu/tanzu-cli/docs/plugindev/style_guide.md

 ### Prioritize human users first

-* Default to human readable output, but support plaintext and json/yaml options
+* Default to human-readable output, but support plaintext and json/yaml options
 * Use straightforward, simple language and syntax
-* Use machine readable output where it does not impact usability
+* Use machine-readable output where it does not impact usability

 ### Prioritize discoverability, consistency and predictability